Borel equivalence relations in the space of bounded operators: Topology and Borel structure on

 \begin{proof} Let $(p_n)_n$ be a sequence of real polynomials converging to $f$ pointwise, which are uniformly bounded on compact sets.
 It follows by basic spectral theory that, for $T\in\LB(H)_{sa}$, $p_n(T)$ converges to $f(T)$ weakly.
-Thus, $f$ is a pointwise (weak) limit of Borel functions, and hence Borel. \end{proof}
+Thus, the map in questions is a pointwise (weak) limit of Borel functions, by Lemma \ref{ops_cts}, and hence Borel. \end{proof}

+\begin{lem} $\LK(H)$ and $\LB^p(H)$, for $1\leq p<\infty$, are Polish spaces.
+In fact, they are separable Banach spaces when considered with the operator norm and $p$-norm, respectively. \end{lem}

+\begin{proof} It suffices to verify separability, which follows from the fact that each of the spaces considered contains $\LB_f(H)$ as a dense subset. \end{proof}